Cherry Creek High School

 Cherry Creek High School (commonly Cherry Creek, Creek, or CCHS) is the oldest of seven high schools in the Cherry Creek School District in the Denver metropolitan area.
-It is located in Greenwood Village, Colorado, and is one of the largest high schools in the Denver metro area, with an 80 acre campus and more than 3,800 students.
+It is located in Greenwood Village, Colorado, and is the largest high school in the Denver metro area, with an 80 acre campus and approximately 3,800 students.
+Cherry Creek High School is ranked 16th in Colorado and 716th nationally, and ranked 2nd in Colorado for public schools behind Stargate Charter School.

 Campus

 Location

 The Cherry Creek High School campus is located in the city of Greenwood Village on East Union Avenue between Yosemite Street and Dayton Street.
 It is directly across the street from Cherry Creek State Park.
 Also located on the property are the Cherry Creek School District's West Admissions building, West Maintenance building, and Education Service Center.
 It is adjacent to the buildings and campus of Campus Middle School and Belleview Elementary School, both of which feed into the high school.

 Facilities

-The campus contains four buildings (West, Information Center, Fine Arts, and East) with 170 classrooms; eight tennis courts; a baseball diamond; two practice football fields; Stutler Bowl, Creek's stadium; and a challenge course.
+The campus contains four buildings (West, Information Center, Fine Arts, and East) with 170 classrooms; 3 gyms North, South and East gyms; eight tennis courts; a baseball diamond; two practice football fields; Stutler Bowl, Creek's stadium; and a challenge course.
 The West Building, by far the largest of the four, houses two gyms; a swimming pool; a weight room; Shillinglaw Lecture Center; and the West Cafeteria.
 The Information Center Building has a library and technology center, the Registrar's Office, the Counseling and Post-Grad Center, and another (former) cafeteria.
-Connected to the IC by the "IC Tunnel", the Fine Arts Building features a large theater, music labs, the debate room, and art labs.
-The East Building contains a gym and the Attendance and Security offices.
-The sprawling campus is meant to evoke a large "college-like" feel in order to prepare students for college life.
+Connected to the IC by the "IC Tunnel", the Fine Arts Building features a large theater, music labs, the debate room, and art studios.
+The East Building contains a gym, the ILC (Intensive Learning Center) and the main security office The sprawling campus is meant to evoke a large "college-like" feel in order to prepare students for college life.

+The campus also includes the historic Cherry Creek Schoolhouse, a relocated 1874 school building preserved by the school's Key Club chapter.